pfheatwole/thesis/source/canopy_geometry.rst

   * Discuss the design functions (`x(s)`, `C_w2s(s)`, etc)

-    Those parameters can themselves be parametric functions of some (arbitrary) choice of section index.
+    **Those parameters can themselves be parametric functions** of some (arbitrary) choice of section index (eg, an elliptical arc).
 Discuss explicit vs parametric design curves (expressiveness versus number of parameters, essentially).

     Explain that some "functions" can be scalars, like `r_x(s) = 0`